vacp2p/rfc/content/docs/rfcs/72/README.md

 - The declaration of `application`, `version`, and `appIdentifier` COULD occur in the metadata.

 `application` : current application </br>
-`version` : string </br>
+`version` : application version </br>
-`appIdentifier`: string </br >
+`appIdentifier`: application identifier </br >

 ## Credentials:
-The Waku RLN credentials consists of a `membershipHash` and `nWakuCredential`
+The Waku RLN credentials consist of a `membershipHash` and `nWakuCredential`

 ### membershipHash
-MUST be a byte 256 hash generated with `treeIndex`, `membershipContract`, and `identityCredential`
+MUST be a 256 byte hash generated with `treeIndex`, `membershipContract`, and `identityCredential`

 `treeIndex` : is a Merkle tree filled with identity commitments of users.
-RLN membership tree, merkle tree data structure filled with identity commitments of users.
+RLN membership tree, Merkle tree data structure filled with identity commitments of users.
 As described in [32/RLN-V1](https://rfc.vac.dev/spec/32/)

-`membershipContract` : MUST be a hash of a `contractId` and `contractAddress`
+`membershipContract` : MUST be a hash of a `contractId` and `contractAddress`<br />

-`identityCredential` : MUST be a hash of user’s commitments that are stored in a merkle tree.
+`identityCredential` : MUST be a hash of user’s commitments that are stored in a Merkle tree.<br />

 Consists of:
-`identity_secret`: `identity_nullifier` + `identity_trapdoor`
+- `identity_secret`: `identity_nullifier` + `identity_trapdoor`
 - `identity_nullifier` : Random 32 byte value used for identity_secret generation.
 - `identity_trapdoor` : Random 32 byte value for identity_secret generation.

-`identity_secret_hash`: Created with `identity_secret` as parameter for hash function
+`identity_secret_hash`: Created with `identity_secret` as the parameters for the hash function
-- Used to decrypt the identity commitment of the user, and as a private input for zero knowlegde proof generation.
+- Used to decrypt the identity commitment of the user, and as a private input for zero-knowledge proof generation.
 The secret hash should be kept private by the user.

-`identity_commitment`: Created with `identity_secret_hash` as parameter for hash function.
+`identity_commitment`: Created with `identity_secret_hash` as a parameter for the hash function.
 Used by users for registering protocol.

 ### Waku Credential: